ThibaultLafont/LemanNS/README.md

 Léamn is a Discord Bot coded in Python whose primary aim is to facilitate everyday tasks carried out by communities present on the [NationStates](https://www.nationstates.net) site.

+This is a side project to those done during my Epitech curriculum.

 ## Features

 - Information commands related to NationStates (checking a nation, region, etc.)